 Or are there?

 Although the quagga is extinct, it is far from forgotten.
-Perhaps the most important figure in the history of quagga research was a German naturalist named Reinhold Rau (1932 – 2006), who joined the South African Museum in Cape Town in 1959.
+Perhaps the most important figure in the history of quagga research was a German naturalist named Reinhold Rau, who joined the South African Museum in Cape Town in 1959.
 As a young member of the museum’s taxidermy staff, Rau was charged with remounting the museum’s little quagga specimen, a shabby foal stuffed with straw.
 His fascination with this extinct animal grew, and he visited various museums across Europe in 1971 to examine and record most of the world’s remaining preserved quagga specimens.

 Rau theorised that the quagga, rather than being a distinct species in its own right, was actually a dark-coated subspecies of the plains zebra, the most common and geographically widespread kind of zebra alive today.
 Dried tissue samples from the skin of the South African Museum’s quagga foal, together with additional samples from two quaggas in Mainz, Germany, formed the basis of a DNA analysis of the animal in 1984, just over a century after it became extinct.
 It was the first time anyone had managed to replicate and test DNA from an extinct animal

 This study – and subsequent ones conducted over the following few decades – revealed that Rau’s suspicions had been correct.
 The lost animal was not a separate species but a subspecies of the plains zebra.
 With the knowledge that the quagga and plains zebra were very closely related, Rau thought it possible to breed the extinct animal back into existence.
-In 1987, the ambitious Quagga Project was started, with the aim to retrieve the genes responsible for the animal’s unique striping pattern.
+In 1987, the ambitious Quagga Project was started, aiming to retrieve the genes responsible for the animal’s unique striping pattern.
 Rau hoped to use selective breeding to create a lineage of plains zebra that physically resembled the quagga, and in 2005 it was reported that the third and fourth generations of the project had produced foals that looked very much like the depictions and preserved specimens of the extinct animal.

 Return of the Quagga?